HPC and GPU Acceleration

 This bridge is primarily used for prototyping custom solver kernels before porting them to Rust.

-GPU Acceleration Roadmap
+GPU Acceleration Status

 Phase 1: wgpu SOR kernel